GTANAdam/fontawesome-autogen/README.md

 <font-awesome-icon :icon="['far', 'video']" />
 ```

-instead, you would just have write the following, which is much more practical:
+instead, you would just have write to the following, which is much more practical:

 ```html
 <fa icon="far-video" />